 A terrific thing happened at work yesterday.
 One of our very capable managers came in my office and said, “I’m retiring!”

-It was the first time in my 27 year career that anyone on my team had retired (that will tell you about the MegaCorps I have worked for).
+It was the first time in my 27 year career that anyone on my team had retired (that will tell you about culture of the MegaCorp’s I have worked for).
 I was SO excited for him.
-He’s probably 8 years older than I am, with grown kids (and grandkids), but retirement plans were something we had discussed together quite a few times, but in the abstract – like “Someday I’m going to …”.
+He’s about 7 years older than I am, with grown kids (and grandkids), and ready to enjoy life on his terms.
+Retirement plans were something we had discussed together a few times, but always in the abstract – like “Someday I’m going to …”.

 But now he is off for real.
 His last day at MegaCorp will be the end of the month (next Friday) and then he and his wife are heading to warmer temps and sunshine in Florida, where they bought a beach place a few years ago.
 They’ve been going to the same area for 20+ years and his wife’s sister lives just down the beach from where they are at.